 At the same time, it wasn’t as if he chose the life of a beggar.
 Greirat describes Irithyll as a city of noble families.
 But should he fail to infiltrate the city for a heist, his corpse will be found in the sewers beneath Gwyndolin’s home specifically.
-This implies that the god was among these nobility whom Greirat intended to steal from, or at least lived like them.
-Indeed, his home is still a manor with a higher standard of living and ostentatiousness than could be found in the Undead Settlement.
-While it is not as large and prominent as a palace, it isn’t devoid of luxury either, with its own dedicated kitchen and prep area for servants.
+This implies that the god was among these “nobility” whom Greirat intended to steal from.
+His home is still a manor, the largest in town, with its own dedicated kitchen and prep area for servants.
 Regardless of his personal humility, Gwyndolin still grew up a royal and would live by some comparable standards.
 He simply didn’t significantly elevate those standards above the rest of the aristocratic citizens populating the city.
 Indeed, the crown “Aldrich” wears derives clear inspiration from both Gwyndolin’s Crown of the Dark Sun and the crowns worn by Gwyn and the firstborn during their reigns over Anor Londo, demonstrating his resolve to carry on their legacy as the king of the gods.

 Ah, you, I heard.
 You found that Irithyll of the Cold Valley, right?
 If it’s like the legends, it’s an old city of moon nobles, sure to be overflowing with treasure…